Alphonzo E. Bell Jr.

-Alphonzo Edward Bell Jr. (September 19, 1914 – April 25, 2004) was a Republican United States Representative from California.
-Bell represented Malibu and the influential Westside region of Los Angeles for eight terms, from 1961 to 1977.
+Alphonzo Edward Bell Jr. (September 19, 1914 – April 25, 2004) was an American oilman and World War II veteran who served eight terms as a Republican United States Representative from California.
+Bell represented Malibu and the influential Westside region of Los Angeles, from 1961 to 1977.

 Family background and early life

 Al Bell, as he was known to his friends, was a scion of the pioneering ranching, oil, and real estate development family that gave its name to the Southern California communities of Bell, Bell Gardens, and Bel-Air.
 His father, Alphonzo, used oil company profits to develop upscale Westside communities, including parts of Westwood, Beverly Hills, Pacific Palisades, and Bel-Air.

 The younger Bell grew up on his father's estate and ranch just north of Los Angeles, a vast and sprawling acreage encompassing the areas that are now known as Bel Air and Pacific Palisades.
 Numbering among his closest childhood friends and frequent horseback riding companions was Will Rogers Jr., whose famous father owned a large ranch just north of that of the Bell family.

 Bell began his education at the Webb School of California in the early 1930s.
 He went on to earn a degree in political science from Occidental College in 1938, and after serving in the Army Air Force during World War II (from 1942 to 1945), he joined the family oil business and served as company president from 1947 to 1959.
 Also a rancher and cattleman, Bell claimed in his autobiography to have sold the oil company in 1975.